WallGauge-GaugeApps/weatherFlowDataGetter/README.md

     precipLast28Days: 2.55,         // Total accumulated precipitation for the last 28 days in inches.
     precipMonth: 0,                 // Total accumulated precipitation for the current month.
     precipYear: 6.99                // Total accumulated precipitation for the current year.
+  },
+    lightning: {
+    lastStikeDate: '9/12/2020, 12:28:39 AM',    // Time and Date of last lightning strike.
+    lastStrikeDistance: 10.56,                  // Distance of last lightning strike in Miles.
+    stikeCountLastHour: 0                       // Strike Count over the last hour.
   }
 }
 ```